Much needed precipitation continues across the Southwest; central and eastern U.S. prepare for more winter weather

 Widespread and much-needed precipitation across the Southwest will begin to spread into the Plains through Saturday.
 As the moisture encounters an Arctic airmass dropping down through the north-central U.S., moderate to heavy snow is expected to develop across the Midwest Saturday and then move into portions of the Mid-Atlantic and Northeast on Sunday.
 Read More...

-Saturday Night A chance of snow showers before 11pm, then a chance of rain and snow showers.
-Some thunder is also possible.
-Mostly cloudy, with a low around 25.
-Breezy.
+Today A chance of rain and snow showers before 11am, then a chance of rain showers.
+Patchy fog before 11am.
+Otherwise, cloudy, then gradually becoming mostly sunny, with a high near 45.
+Calm wind becoming north around 6 mph in the afternoon.
 Chance of precipitation is 50%.
-New snow accumulation of less than a half inch possible.
+Total daytime snow accumulation of less than a half inch possible.